Toenailing

-Toenailing or skew-nailing is the driving of a nail at a roughly 45-degree angle to fasten two pieces of wood together, typically with their grains perpendicular.
-A common example is toenailing a wall stud to a sole plate in stud framing.
+Toenailing or skew-nailing is a viable, structurally sound method of the driving of a nail at a roughly 30° angle to fasten two pieces of wood together, typically with their grains perpendicular.
+The term comes colloquially from fastening wood at the bottom, or toe, of the board.
+A variation of toenailing is to use screws, casually known as "toe-screwing".
 Toenails are typically driven in opposing pairs when possible, or pairs of pairs when appropriate.
 The angled nailing makes later dismantling difficult or destructive.

-Another common application of toenailing is attaching a rafter to the top plate of a wall at its birdsmouth.
-Alternatives to toenailing include the use of joist hangers, hurricane ties, and other engineered steel connectors designed to drive nails on a perpendicular to a wood surface.
+History

+The word toenailing has been used in carpentry since at least 1949.